How To Get Rid Of Voles In Your Yard And Garden [2023]

 Many of these conditions are transmissible to people and domestic pets.

-3. What are the differences between moles and voles?
+What are the differences between moles, voles, and gophers?

-While the names sound similar, voles and moles are not the same animals.
-Although they may both make tunnels in your yard, there are some critical differences between the rodents.
+While the names sound similar, voles and moles are not the same animals, and there are some significant differences between voles and gophers.
+Although all of these animals make tunnels in your yard, they have different traits.
+Here’s a breakdown:

 Voles